 Grade II*: These are particularly important buildings of more than special interest with historical and/or architectural significance.
 These make up approximately 5.5% of listed buildings.

 Grade II: These are buildings of special interest and make up the vast majority of listings.
-The Secretary of State for Culture Media and Sport compiles the List of Buildings of Special Architectural or Historic Interest and anyone can apply to have their building listed.
+The Secretary of State for Culture Media and Sport compiles the List of Buildings of Special Architectural or Historic Interest and anyone can apply to have a building listed.

 Listed Buildings in Scotland are managed by Historic Environment Scotland.
 However, listed building legislation follows a similar path to the rest of Britain with clear categories to classify the varying degrees of listed buildings.
 The categories mirror the grades found in Wales and England.

 Category A: Buildings with international or national historic or architectural importance, usually prime examples of a certain style or period.